Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $234.57, for a total value of $1,172,850.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of Moderna stock in a transaction on Friday, November 19th.
+The shares were sold at an average price of $265.71, for a total transaction of $1,328,550.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Juan Andres also recently made the following trade(s):

-A number of research firms have recently commented on MRNA.
-Piper Sandler dropped their price objective on Moderna to $348.00 and set an “overweight” rating on the stock in a research note on Friday, November 5th.
-SVB Leerink boosted their price objective on Moderna from $85.00 to $86.00 and gave the stock an “underperform” rating in a research note on Friday, November 5th.
-Morgan Stanley dropped their price objective on Moderna from $337.00 to $313.00 and set an “equal weight” rating on the stock in a research note on Friday, November 5th.
-Oppenheimer downgraded Moderna from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 5th.
-Finally, The Goldman Sachs Group reissued a “buy” rating and issued a $395.00 price objective on shares of Moderna in a research note on Friday, November 5th.
-Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $243.93.
+Several analysts recently commented on MRNA shares.
+Wolfe Research started coverage on shares of Moderna in a research note on Monday, November 8th.
+They set an “outperform” rating and a $304.00 target price for the company.
+Morgan Stanley cut their price target on shares of Moderna from $337.00 to $313.00 and set an “equal weight” rating on the stock in a report on Friday, November 5th.
+Oppenheimer lowered shares of Moderna from an “outperform” rating to a “market perform” rating in a report on Thursday, August 5th.
+The Goldman Sachs Group restated a “buy” rating and set a $395.00 price target on shares of Moderna in a report on Friday, November 5th.
+Finally, SVB Leerink boosted their price target on shares of Moderna from $85.00 to $86.00 and gave the company an “underperform” rating in a report on Friday, November 5th.
+Three analysts have rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat.com, Moderna has a consensus rating of “Hold” and a consensus price target of $243.93.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-CFS Investment Advisory Services LLC purchased a new position in Moderna during the 3rd quarter valued at about $517,000.
-Bank of New York Mellon Corp lifted its position in shares of Moderna by 94.3% in the third quarter.
-Bank of New York Mellon Corp now owns 2,717,705 shares of the company’s stock worth $1,045,936,000 after purchasing an additional 1,319,143 shares in the last quarter.
-Consolidated Planning Corp acquired a new stake in shares of Moderna during the third quarter worth approximately $71,000.
-Capstone Triton Financial Group LLC boosted its holdings in shares of Moderna by 4.0% during the third quarter.
-Capstone Triton Financial Group LLC now owns 7,511 shares of the company’s stock worth $2,626,000 after purchasing an additional 286 shares during the period.
-Finally, Kentucky Retirement Systems Insurance Trust Fund acquired a new stake in shares of Moderna during the third quarter worth approximately $3,595,000.
-Hedge funds and other institutional investors own 55.10% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in MRNA.
+Glenmede Trust Co.
+NA acquired a new position in shares of Moderna during the 1st quarter worth $501,000.
+Loomis Sayles & Co.
+L P increased its stake in shares of Moderna by 381.5% during the 1st quarter.
+Loomis Sayles & Co.
+L P now owns 886 shares of the company’s stock worth $116,000 after purchasing an additional 702 shares during the last quarter.
+Bamco Inc. NY increased its stake in shares of Moderna by 1,062.7% during the 1st quarter.
+Bamco Inc. NY now owns 44,182 shares of the company’s stock worth $5,786,000 after purchasing an additional 40,382 shares during the last quarter.
+TownSquare Capital LLC boosted its holdings in shares of Moderna by 46.6% during the 1st quarter.
+TownSquare Capital LLC now owns 27,191 shares of the company’s stock worth $3,561,000 after buying an additional 8,641 shares during the period.
+Finally, Virtu Financial LLC bought a new stake in shares of Moderna during the 1st quarter worth $2,273,000.
+Institutional investors own 55.10% of the company’s stock.

 Moderna Company Profile